-- Vou should obtain and carefully read the prospectus of the Goldman Sachs Fund you are acquiring before making an exchange.
-You should be aware that not all Goldman Sachs Funds offer all share classes. - Currently, the Fund does not impose any charge for exchanges, although the Fund may impose a charge in the future. - All exchanges which represent an initial investment in a Goldman Sachs Fund must satisfy the minimum initial investment requirement of that Fund.
+- You should obtain and carefully read the prospectus of the Goldman Sachs Fund you are acquiring before making an exchange.
+You should be aware that not all Goldman Sachs Funds offer all share classes. - Currently, the Funds do not impose any charge for exchanges, although the Funds may impose a charge in the future. - All exchanges which represent an initial investment in a Goldman Sachs Fund must satisfy the minimum initial investment requirement of that Fund.
 This requirement may be waived at the discretion of the Trust.
-Exchanges into the Fund need not meet the traditional minimum initial investment requirements for that Fund if the entire balance of the original Goldman Sachs Fund account is exchanged. - Exchanges are available only in states where exchanges may be legally made. - It may be difficult to make telephone exchanges in times of unusual economic or market conditions. - Goldman Sachs and SS&C may use reasonable procedures described above in "How To Sell Shares-What Do I Need To Know About Telephone Redemption Requests?" in an effort to prevent unauthorized or fraudulent telephone exchange requests. - Normally, a telephone exchange will be made only to an identically registered account. - A Medallion signature guarantee may be required. - Exchanges into a Goldman Sachs Fund or certain shares of a Goldman Sachs Fund that are closed to new or certain types of investors, in accordance with its investor eligibility requirements, may be restricted.
+Exchanges into a Fund need not meet the traditional minimum initial investment requirements for that Fund if the entire balance of the original Goldman Sachs Fund account is exchanged.

+- Exchanges are available only in states where exchanges may be legally made. - It may be difficult to make telephone exchanges in times of unusual economic or market conditions. - Goldman Sachs and SS&C may use reasonable procedures described above in "How To Sell Shares-What Do I Need To Know About Telephone Redemption Requests?" in an effort to prevent unauthorized or fraudulent telephone exchange requests. - Normally, a telephone exchange will be made only to an identically registered account. - A Medallion signature guarantee may be required. - Exchanges into a Goldman Sachs Fund or certain shares of a Goldman Sachs Fund that are closed to new or certain types of investors, in accordance with its investor eligibility requirements, may be restricted. - Exchanges from an Institutional or Retail Fund into another Goldman Sachs Fund may be subject to a liquidity fee imposed by the Institutional or Retail Fund, as described in "How To Sell Shares-What Are The Potential Restrictions On Institutional And Retail Fund Redemptions?" below.